dmytro-kuzmenko/dmytro-kuzmenko/README.md

 ---
 ## About

-Machine Learning Research Engineer and a postgraduate student in Applied Mathematics at the National University of Kyiv-Mohyla Academy.
+AI research engineer, mentor, lecturer, and master's student in Applied Mathematics at NaUKMA.

-Research directions combine Machine Learning (ML), Computer Vision, and Reinforcement Learning focused in Healthcare and Assistive Technology.
-Recent projects include devising deep learning architectures for various domains such as spatiotemporal, audio, and textual data.
-Currently focusing on the Adversarial Robustness in Deep Learning models.
+Research directions combine ML, CV, and RL in Healthcare and Assistive Technology.
+Delivered multiple ML pipelines that are still being used in production.
+The research focus is on Adversarial Robustness in DL models.
+Guided over 10 mentees and read a multitude of lectures at different institutions.

-Keen on teaching and mentoring everyone interested in Machine Learning.
-Reading guest lectures, teaching mentees, and playing shogi - Japanese chess.

-Always open for new collaborations, hit me up with an email if you want to chat.
-You can find me at righteousronin.github.io.

----
+Keen on making fresh paper overviews, riding scooters, and playing shogi.

-## Research areas of interest
+Research areas of interest:
 ➣ Adversarial attacks and adversarial robustness

-➣ LiDAR panoptic segmentation, autonomous driving systems

-➣ Self-supervised learning and transformers in computer vision

-➣ Reinforcement learning (single- and multi-agent setup)
+➣ Self-supervised learning and transformers in computer vision ➣ Reinforcement learning (single- and multi-agent setup)

+For collaboration suggestions and other inquiries reach out to dmytro.o.kuzmenko@gmail.com.
 ---
 ## AI-centered content
 > [Medium blog](https://righteous-ronin.medium.com)